-Quarterly results fluctuate and are not indicative of future quarterly performance.
+$\mbox{\it Quarterly}\mbox{\it results}$ fluctuate and are not indicative of future quarterly performance.

 Our quarterly operating results fluctuate as a result of a number of factors.
 These factors include, among others, variations in and the timing of the recognition of realized and unrealized gains or losses, the degree to which we and our portfolio companies encounter competition in our markets and general economic and capital markets conditions.
-As a result of these factors, results for any one quarter should not be relied upon as being indicative of performance in future quarters, and our common stock may be more volatile than it otherwise would be.
+As a result of these factors, results for any one quarter should not be relied upon as being indicative of performance in future quarters.